rweather/UE1-TTL/doc/theory_of_operation.md

 The bell circuit uses a 555 timer to generate a monostable pulse to drive a buzzer when the /OP\_IOC control line goes low.

 This circuit was partially a mistake.
-I should have used a drive transistor on the output of the 555 to handle the 30mA or so of buzzer current.
+I probably should have used a drive transistor on the output of the 555 to handle the 30mA or so of buzzer current.
 I managed to get away with it and the bell does work when running programs.

 <img alt="Bell Circuit" src="bell.png" width="860"/>

+I tried to wire the 555 timer up in monostable mode to generate a 110ms pulse on the falling edge of /OP\_IOC.
+This didn't work!
+The bell sounds when /OP\_IOC is low and doesn't stop until it goes high again.
+In practice this isn't a problem at low instruction execution speeds so I left it alone.

 ## Tape